chaplinjs/chaplin/README.md

 While developing web applications like [moviepilot.com](http://moviepilot.com/) and [salon.io](http://salon.io/), we felt the need for conventions on how to structure Backbone applications.
 While Backbone is fine at what it’s doing, it’s not a [framework](http://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library) for single-page applications.
 Yet it’s often used for this purpose.

-To promote the discussion on JavaScript applications, we decided to open-source and document the our application structure.
-The example application in this repository is mostly derived and generalized from the moviepilot.com codebase.
+To promote the discussion on JavaScript applications, we decided to open-source and document our application architecture.
+Chaplin is mostly derived and generalized from the moviepilot.com codebase.

-This project does not intend to provide a ready-to-use library.
+Chaplin does not intend to provide an all-purpose, ready-to-use library.
 It’s an example how a real-world application structure might look like.
 Consider it as a scaffold which needs to be adapted to the needs of a specific application.

-The structure is a snapshot of our ongoing efforts.
-Just like moviepilot.com, we’re evolving the structure over the time.
-It’s not all-purpose nor flawless.
+This repository is a snapshot of our ongoing efforts.
+We’re evolving the structure of moviepilot.com over the time and we’re using Chaplin as a testbed and playground.
+Of course this architecture is not flawless.
 In fact there are several open issues so your feedback is appreciated!

 ## Technology Stack

-For simplicity reasons, this sample application is plain HTML, CSS and JavaScript.
-However, the JavaScripts are written in the [CoffeeScript](http://coffeescript.org/) meta-language.
+For simplicity reasons, Chaplin consists of plain HTML, CSS and JavaScript.
+However, the JavaScripts are originally written in the [CoffeeScript](http://coffeescript.org/) meta-language.
 Most `.coffee` files contain CoffeeScript “class” declarations.

-The CoffeeScript files can been translated to JavaScript using this command:
+In this repository, you will find _both_ the original CoffeeScripts and the compiled JavaScripts.
+So there is no need to compile the CoffeeScripts in order to start the demo.

+If you would like to modify the CoffeeScripts, you can translate them JavaScript using the CoffeeScript compiler.
+After installing CoffeeScript, you might run this command:

 ```
 coffee --bare --output coffee/ js/
 ```

-In this repository, you will find both the original CoffeeScripts and the compiled JavaScripts.

 In our real-world applications, we’re using several tools for compiling and packaging scripts, stylesheets and templates.
-On moviepilot.com, we’re using the Ruby on Rails asset pipeline together with Node.js to compile CoffeeScripts, Sass/Compass stylesheets as well as Handlebars templates on the server.
-On Salon.io, we’re using [Brunch](http://brunch.io/) which is based on Node.js.
+On moviepilot.com, we’re using the [Ruby on Rails 3.2 asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html) together with Node.js to compile CoffeeScripts, Sass/Compass stylesheets as well as Handlebars templates on the server.
+On salon.io, we’re using [Brunch](http://brunch.io/) which is based on Node.js.
 Since this example isn’t about building and deployment, it has no such dependencies.

-This example application uses the following JavaScript libraries:
+The example application uses the following JavaScript libraries:

 * [RequireJS](http://requirejs.org/) for lazy-loading of scripts and dependency management,
 * [jQuery](http://jquery.com/) for DOM scripting and Ajax,